-- 4.3.
-Check standard measurement results obtained over time are used to calculate the standard deviation of the measurement process, $s_p$ . - 4.4.
-The mean value of the check standard over time is also compared to an appropriate reference value of the check standard with respect to their applicable expanded uncertainties to evaluate bias and drift over time.
+- 4.3 Check standard measurement results obtained over time are used to calculate the standard deviation of the measurement process, s_p . - 4.4 The mean value of the check standard over time is also compared to an appropriate reference value of the check standard with respect to their applicable expanded uncertainties to evaluate bias and drift over time.
 Excessive drift or bias must be investigated and followed with suitable corrective action.
-See SOP 9, Section 4.2 for assessment methodology. - 4.5.
-Where SOP 9 is followed and check standards are used for 2 to 3 nominal values per balance, more frequent calibration intervals may be needed to monitor the working standards and the larger standard deviation of the nominal values bracketing the nominal value should be used.
-If check standards were already checked on a given day and found to be in control, additional check standard measurements are not required.
+See SOP 9, Section 4.2 for assessment methodology. - 4.5 Where SOP 9 is followed, and check standards are used for 2 to 3 nominal values per balance, more frequent calibration intervals may be needed to monitor the working standards and the larger standard deviation of the nominal values bracketing the nominal value should be used.
+If check standards were already checked on a given day and found to be in control, additional check standard measurements are not required. - 5 Assignment of Uncertainty

-The limits of expanded uncertainty, U, include estimates of the standard uncertainty of the mass standards used, $u_s$ , estimates of the standard deviation of the measurement process, $s_p$ , and estimates of the effect of other components associated with this procedure, $u_o$ .
+The limits of expanded uncertainty, U, include estimates of the standard uncertainty of the mass standards used, u_s , estimates of the standard deviation of the measurement process, s_p , and estimates of the effect of other components associated with this procedure, u_o .
 These estimates should be combined using the root-sum-squared method (RSS), and the expanded uncertainty, U, reported with a coverage factor to be determined based on the degrees of freedom, which if large enough will be 2, (k = 2), to give an approximate 95 percent level of confidence.
 See SOP 29 for the complete standard operating procedure for calculating the uncertainty.

-5.1.
-The expanded uncertainty for the standard, U, is obtained from the calibration certificate.
-The combined standard uncertainty, $u_c$ , is used and not the expanded uncertainty, U, therefore the reported uncertainty for the standard will usually need to be divided by the coverage factor k.
+5.1 The expanded uncertainty for the standard, U, is obtained from the calibration certificate.
+The combined standard uncertainty, u_c , is used and not the expanded uncertainty, U, therefore the reported uncertainty for the standard will usually need to be divided by the coverage factor k.
 When multiple standards are used, see SOP 29 for evaluation of dependent and independent conditions and combining methods for the standard uncertainty of the standard.
 Tare weights used in determining the mass of unknown weights are treated as additional standards in the measurement process.
+Where the coverage factor or confidence interval is not given, the laboratory should either contact the calibration provider to obtain the correct divisor or use a value of k = 2, assuming that the expanded uncertainty was reported with an approximate 95 % confidence interval (95.45 %).